justunsix/garden/src/content/docs/notes/005-Tech-Free-Open-Source-Software-FOSS.md

 - Terraform - infrastructure as code build and maintenance (Mozzila Public License 2.0, weak copyleft)
-- Thurderbird - cross-platform email client, personal information manager, news client, RSS and chat clien
+- Thurderbird - cross-platform email client, personal information manager, news client, RSS and chat client
 - Tor Browser
 - Transmission - BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end